techidaily/site-win11-tips/source/_posts/old-vs-new-why-users-favor-windows-10-over-11.md

  Timeline is a notable feature Microsoft removed from Windows 11\.
 That feature is part of Task View in Windows 10 and enables users to access files saved with Microsoft apps from a chronological timeline.
 Timeline is undoubtedly useful for users who often utilize Microsoft 365 applications, Photos, Paint, and other pre-installed apps compatible with that feature.

  The removal of Timeline in Windows 11 has diminished Task View.
 Users who appreciate that productivity feature must prefer to stay on Windows 10 where they can still utilize it.
 There is supposedly some kind of similar timeline functionality in Edge, but it’s not clear where exactly that is.
-Timeline is one of 20 feature deprecations listed on this[Microsoft Windows 11 specs page](https://www.microsoft.com/en-us/windows/windows-11-specifications) .
+Timeline is one of 20 feature deprecations listed on this [Microsoft Windows 11 specs page](https://www.microsoft.com/en-us/windows/windows-11-specifications) .

 ![the-timeline-feature](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-timeline-feature.jpg)